 (The summons may also include appropriate forms for return of service.)

-C. Summons; service of copy.
-A copy of the summons with copy of complaint attached shall be served together.
-The plaintiff shall furnish the person making service with such copies as are necessary.
+C. Summons; service of a copy.
+A copy of the summons with a copy of the complaint attached shall be served together.
+The plaintiff shall furnish the person doing service with such copies as are necessary.

 E. Summons; service by mail.
-A summons and complaint may be served upon a defendant of any class referred to in Subparagraph (1) or (2) of Paragraph F of this rule by mailing a copy of the summons and of the complaint (by first-class mail, postage prepaid) to the person to be served, together with two (2) copies of a notice and acknowledgement conforming with the form set out below and a return envelope, postage prepaid, addressed to the sender.
-If no acknowledgement of service under this subdivision of this rule is received by the sender within twenty (20) days after the date of mailing, service of such summons and complaint shall be made by a person authorized by Paragraph D of this rule, in the manner prescribed by Subparagraph (1) or (2) of Paragraph F of this rule.
-Unless good cause is shown for not doing so, the court shall order the payment of the costs of personal service by the person served if such person does not complete and return within twenty (20) days after mailing the notice and acknowledgement of receipt of summons.
-The form of the notice and acknowledgement of receipt of summons and complaint shall be substantially as follows:
+A summons and complaint may be served upon a defendant of any class referred to in Subparagraph (1) or (2) of Paragraph F of this New Mexico Rules of Civil Procedure by mailing a copy of the summons and of the complaint (by first-class mail, postage prepaid) to the person to be served, together with two (2) copies of a notice and acknowledgment confirming with the form set out below and a return envelope, postage prepaid, addressed to the sender.
+If the sender receives no acknowledgment of service under this subdivision of this New Mexico Rules of Civil Procedure within twenty (20) days after the date of mailing, service of such summons and complaint shall be made by a person authorized by Paragraph D of this New Mexico Rules of Civil Procedure, in the manner prescribed by Subparagraph (1) or (2) of Paragraph F of this New Mexico Rules of Civil Procedure.
+Unless good cause is shown for not doing so, the court shall order the payment of the personal service costs by the person served if such person does not complete and return within twenty (20) days after mailing the notice and acknowledgment of receipt of summons.
+The form of the notice and acknowledgment of receipt of summons and complaint shall be substantially as follows:

 NOTICE AND RECEIPT OF SUMMONS AND COMPLAINT